Lining the Narrows

 It was actually kind of fun.
 We lined three boats through and had a nice swim at the bottom after some sweaty times running along the rocks.

 River slows down a bunch after the Narrows and it takes some rowing to get down to the takeout.
 Here’s a shot looking back at Porter in the Bridge Rapid.
+Whether the water’s mellow or full of spring surge, our guided white water rafting trips keep the adventure safe and exciting.

 That lower stretch has a lot of charm.
 It’s groovy to go from forest up high down to more of a desert scene on the lower end.